MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-infrastructure.md

 East US 2 is the primary region that Contoso will use to deploy resources and services.
 Here's how Contoso will architect networks within it:

-- **Hub**: The hub VNet in East US 2 is the central point of primary connectivity to the on-premises datacenter.
+- **Hub:** The hub VNet in East US 2 is the central point of primary connectivity to the on-premises datacenter.
-- **VNets**: Spoke VNets in East US 2 can be used to isolate workloads if required.
+- **VNets:** Spoke VNets in East US 2 can be used to isolate workloads if required.
 In addition to the Hub VNet, Contoso will have two spoke VNets in East US 2:
   - **VNET-DEV-EUS2**.
 This VNet will provide the development and test team with a fully functional network for dev projects.
 It will act as a production pilot area, and will rely on the production infrastructure to function.
-    - **VNET-PROD-EUS2**: Azure IaaS production components will be located in this network.
+    - **VNET-PROD-EUS2**.
+Azure IaaS production components will be located in this network.
   - Each VNet will have its own unique address space, with no overlap.
 Contoso intend to configure routing without requiring NAT.
-- **Subnets**:
+- **Subnets:**
   - There will be a subnet in each network for each app tier
   - Each subnet in the Production network will have a matching subnet in the Development VNet.
   - In addition, the Production network has a subnet for domain controllers.